 CHALLENGE PROCESS AND PORTFOLIO ASSESSMENT FEE

-Students who apply to challenge a course by portfolio, examination, demonstration or other acceptable method, will be assessed a non-refundable fee of $126.58 for prior learning assessment and recognition (PLAR).
+Students who apply to challenge a course by portfolio, examination, demonstration or other acceptable method, will be assessed a non-refundable fee of $117.33 for Prior Learning Assessment and Recognition (PLAR).

 Applicants who applied for a student visa may pay the following fees for regular full-time post-secondary programs (two semesters per year).
 Fees related to programs that are less than or greater than two semesters will be adjusted accordingly.
-Please note that a minimum payment equivalent to one semester is required prior to classes beginning.
+Please note that a minimum payment equivalent to one semester is required prior to the start of classes.
 However, we encourage students to pay for the entire academic year in one transfer.
 Costs related to textbooks, instruments and supplies vary from $500 to $2,500 per year, depending on the program.
 Most of these items are available through the College Bookstore.

 *Fees are subject to change